 Breedlove Machine Shop makes a variety stake pocket mounts.
-The one shown right was designed for the Border Patrol, and will slip under most bed covers.
+The one shown at left was designed for the Border Patrol, and will slip under most bed covers.
 They're adaptable to most antenna mounting styles, and allow the coax to feed through the bottom of the stake pocket.
 One very interesting one is designed to for stake pockets which don't have side rails.
 It is shown above left.
 Visit their web site for more information.

 There are others who make stake pocket mounts.
 However, most of them utilize a rubber block that is squeezed by a mounting bolt.
 Thus they rely on friction to hold them in place.
 I wouldn't trust them to hold anything more than a small VHF antenna.

 Post mounts like the Tarheel one shown at left, are very handy for mounting antennas on flat surfaces like a truck bed or side rail.
 However, extending them to place the antenna higher is counter productive, as doing so greatly increases the ground losses.

 For example, It is not uncommon to see antennas mounted atop extended posts, like the one shown at right.
 The consensus of opinion is, that by raising the antenna to the top of the post will increase efficiency by unshadowing the mast and coil.
 As alluded to above (Far Removed Ground Planes), this premise is incorrect as the post raises the antenna above its ground plane, hence increasing losses.

 To be honest here, this particular Tarheel post is a variation of the foldover one shown below right.
 The antenna bracket clamps to this post with U-bolts.
 The post mount from MFJ is similar, but has a one inch pipe thread at the top which screws into the base of the antenna.